Dywane12/LearningVue/README.md

 The script at the botton is referred to as the "options API" and later we will use another type to put all the options in, called "composition API"
 We also did a "on/off switch" which is really cool Just like v-bind, you can write '@' instead of 'v-on'

+#### Episode 3: Lists, Conditionals, and Computed Properties

+We used v-for="<for loop here>" to use a loop and iterate over things we put in the script We used v-model again to make checkboxes update their true/false property in the list of assignements Used filter function (it only return items that are true based on a given condition) ALWAYS ADD A KEY (:key="<smth here>")
+Used v-show="<conditional here>" sets display: none if conditional is false Built an In-progress/Completed dynamic list

+#### Episode 4: Your First Vue Component